Hawaiʻi State Department of Education

 On Oʻahu, what if my child(ren) already has a HOLO Card?

-The student passes that we are distributing are separate from the Youth HOLO Cards, but will function the same as the HOLO Card on TheBus and Skyline.
+The student passes that the Department is distributing are separate from the Youth Holo Cards, but will function the same as the Holo Card on TheBus and Skyline.

 Will the Hawai’i State Department of Education reimburse families for city and county bus passes already purchased?